farmdawgnation/farmdawgnation/README.md

 ➡️ I use **he/him/his** pronouns.

-💼 I currently work at Greenlight Financial Technology

-👨🏻‍💻 I've done a lot of work in Java 11 and am learning Kotlin.
-Previously I've done Scala, and Clojure on the JVM as well.

 ✍🏻 Sometimes I blog at https://frmr.me

-🔨 I sometimes write Golang, PHP, and Python.
-In the past I've done JavaScript and Ruby, as well.
+🔨 I usually write Java or Kotlin.
+Sometimes JS, Golang, and Python.
+In the past I've done PHP and Ruby, as well.

-🤝 Most of my open source work these days happens on @lift or @dispatch, but I have some smaller projects too